(My high school tribe. That’s me on the left.)

 Although I could feel my confidence and spirit soaring, I began to yearn for a specific community of people who could help me transition from in between to firmly embedded – a community who had the capacity to usher me into the big possibilities that were waiting for me because they too had experienced similar transition in their lives.
 It takes a lot of courage to put your art out into the world and step into the expansiveness of what could be, and I longed for a community of women who could not only completely understand that specific journey, but who could also help root and ground me inside my own personal transition.

 I believe I manifested this exact community that summer, the summer of in between, when a dear online friend and I decided to gather several women – most of whom we had never met – for a weekend of togetherness.
 My instincts were that I needed to create that community I was longing for and it turns out, my instincts were right.
 That gathering of women in the summer of 2008 changed my life in extraordinary ways.
 I felt an intense sense of belonging with these women.
-And an incredible, huge, life changing sense of possibility and expansiveness as we each reflected back to the each other that what we were doing in our creative work/lives MATTERED and that we had full permission to play big.
+And an incredible, huge, life changing sense of possibility and expansiveness as we each reflected back to each other that what we were doing in our creative work/lives MATTERED and that we had full permission to play big.

 They were my third tribe.